gmoraleda/swift-migration/index.md

 ## Get Help

 If you or your team need help migrating your Swift code to Swift 6, I can help.
 I have experience migrating Swift codebases to the latest Swift versions.
-You can reach out to me on [GitHub](https://github.com/gmoraleda), [LinkedIn](https://www.linkedin.com/in/gmoraleda), or [Bluesky](https://bsky.app/profile/gmoraleda.bsky.social).
+You can reach out to me [per e-mail](mailto:swift.migration@gmx.net).

 ---